Lissy93/dashy/README.md

 > For full iconography documentation, see: [**Icons**](./docs/icons.md)

 Both sections and items can have an icon associated with them, and defined under the `icon` attribute.
-There are many options for icons, including Font Awesome support, automatic fetching from favicon, programmatically generated icons and direct local or remote URLs.
+There are many options for icons, including Font Awesome support, automatic fetching from favicon, emojis, programmatically generated icons and direct local or remote URLs.

 <p align="center">
   <img width="400" src="https://i.ibb.co/GTVmZnc/dashy-example-icons.png" />